Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Discussion

 \subsection{Future Work}

-Several directions merit exploration: (1) incorporating textual features from award abstracts via language model embeddings to capture proposal quality signals; (2) adding temporal dynamics through time-aware graph architectures such as evolving GCNs; (3) conducting ablation studies to quantify the marginal contribution of each node and edge type; (4) extending to downstream prediction targets such as patent filing, revenue growth, or acquisition events; and (5) developing an interactive dashboard for program managers to explore model predictions alongside company profiles.
+Several directions merit exploration: (1) incorporating textual features from award abstracts via language model embeddings and retrieval-augmented analysis methods~\cite{cheng2026enhancingfinancialreportquestionanswering,cheng2026resolvingrobustnessprecisiontradeofffinancial} to capture proposal quality signals; (2) adding temporal dynamics through time-aware graph architectures such as evolving GCNs; (3) developing hybrid models that combine XGBoost's tabular strength with GNN relational features; (4) extending to downstream prediction targets such as patent filing, revenue growth, or acquisition events; and (5) developing an interactive dashboard for program managers to explore model predictions alongside company profiles.